House Affordability · Ireland · 2015–2024

 5x severely unaffordable 2x3x4x5x6x7x8x2015201620172018201920202021202220232024DublinWicklowKildareMeathGalwayCorkLimerick

-The charts above are snapshots; the map below is the full dataset.
+The charts above are snapshots.
+The map is the full dataset.
 Click to open an interactive choropleth of the price-to-income ratio.
-Hover any county for that year's ratio + the median sale price and mean earnings it derives from, and switch year (2015–2024) with the year picker inside the panel.
+Hover any county to see that year's ratio, the median sale price, and the mean earnings behind it.
+Use the year picker in the panel to switch between 2015 and 2024.

-Ratio = raw PPR median sale price ÷ CSO NEA08 mean annual earnings (both sexes, all NACE sectors), per county per year.
+Ratio = median sale price (Property Price Register) ÷ mean annual earnings (CSO NEA08), per county per year.

-Numerator: Property Price Register annual CSVs (PPR-YYYY.csv) — every recorded residential sale in Ireland.
-Median is the simple statistical median of all transactions in that county-year, no filtering, no hedonic adjustment, no VAT adjustment.
-Refreshed daily from propertypriceregister.ie.
+Price data: Property Price Register annual CSVs cover every recorded residential sale in Ireland.
+We take the unweighted median of all transactions in that county and year, with no further adjustment.
+Data refreshes daily from propertypriceregister.ie.

-Why these numbers may look lower than press coverage: most affordability commentary (CSO/ESRI/Central Bank) uses CSO's RPPI hedonic-adjusted median, which controls for the high share of new-build apartments in PPR transactions.
-That adjustment typically produces ~20–25% higher ratios for urban counties than our raw PPR median.
-Neither approach is "right" — they answer slightly different questions.
-We use raw PPR because every input is publicly downloadable and reproducible from primary sources.
+Why these figures may look lower than press coverage: most affordability commentary (CSO/ESRI/Central Bank) adjusts house prices for apartment mix and other factors.
+That adjustment typically produces ratios 20–25% higher for urban counties than our raw median.
+We use the unadjusted PPR because every input is publicly downloadable and reproducible.
+Both approaches are valid — they answer slightly different questions.

 → Explore Ireland's census + housing data on the live map